1959 Pacific hurricane season

 The strongest storm was Hurricane Patsy, the first Category 5 hurricane recorded in the Central Pacific basin, which reached 175 mph winds.
 Also notable was Hurricane Dot, which made landfall on Kauai, Hawaii as a Category 1 hurricane.
-The deadliest storm of the season was Hurricane Fifteen, which made landfall in Mexico as a Category 4 hurricane and killed 1,800 people.
+The deadliest storm of the season was the Mexico hurricane, which made landfall in Mexico as a Category 4 hurricane and killed 1,800 people.